 Make sure that your wool has been treated to make it colorfast especially if you have a light colored background for your embroidery.
 There are ways to help this problem using vinegar soaks, or you can get a small bottle of Dharma dye fixative from this site.
 This is especially important for the ‘five fold’ scapular design.

 Another concern is the choice of ribbon used to connect the scapulars.
 It will need to hold up to some heavy wear, especially if your scapular is going to be worn by anyone like my teenage boys.
 You should see what a pick-up football game can do to these sacramentals.
 I’ve resorted to leather laces for them.

 One other nice touch is to add the medals.
-I’ve found a really terrific antique bronze miraculous medal and crucifix at this Etsy shop.
-She has recently added the Saint Benedict medal too.
-Perfect! (and if you really want to destroy your schedule for the rest of the day take a look at what shows up when you search for ‘bronze rosary parts’ in Etsy.)
+I’ve found a really terrific antique bronze miraculous medals and crucifixes on Etsy.
+Caritas Dei Supplies has good ones.
+So does Virgo Potens Supplies.
+Search these stores for “tiny” or “small” crucifix, mircaulous, or St. Benedict medal (and if you really want to destroy your schedule for the rest of the day take a look at what shows up when you search for ‘bronze rosary parts’ in Etsy.)

 For more scapular designs and inspiration see this Pinterest board.